CDDLeiden/QSPRpred/docs/use.rst

 These column names should also not contain any spaces.
 For regression models these columns should contain numerical datapoints.
 For categorical models either categorical data or numerical data can be used (the latter will be categorized based on the activity threshold).
 Furthermore, we should indicate how we wish to split the data to create a train and test set.
 Here we will use a random split with a test fraction of 15%.
-We need to calculate feature from the SMILES sequence, here we use morgan fingerprints.
+We need to calculate features that describe the molecules, here we use morgan fingerprints.

 ..  code-block::